 Surgical abortions can also cause post-abortion bleeding similar to a normal period.
 Bleeding after a surgical abortion typically lasts around 1–2 weeks.
 Some females may experience light spotting until their next period.

 Also Read- Hysteroscopy- What all to expect?

 How does abortion affect the period cycle

-A female will usually have her period 4 to 8 weeks after having an abortion.
+A female will usually have her period for 4 to 8 weeks after having an abortion.
 The start date of a female’s period after abortion is likely to depend on whether she is using any form of birth control.
 Periods after abortion also depend on the type of birth control the female is using.